buckley-w-david/statusbar/README.md

 The toplevel [Cargo.toml](Cargo.toml) includes all available blocks by default in the dependencies list, but ones not in use can be removed.

+## Features
+ - `date` - Current date/time with configurable format
+ - `file` - Contents of a file
+ - `sh` - Output of `sh -c "code"`
+ - `system-resources` - Resource utilization of the system
+    - CPU Usage
+ - `volume` - Volume of default audio device (Currently PulseAudio only)

 ## Adding new components

 1. Add a new lib crate to the [components](components) directory.